UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Start with preparing a UX audit of your mobile app.

-• A UX audit is a valuable tool to improve the performance and user experience of a mobile app.
+• A UX audit is a valuable tool to improve a mobile app’s performance and user experience.
 It involves analyzing the app from a UX perspective, focusing on usability and compliance with design best practices.
 The audit also considers the emotions users feel when interacting with the app.

-• By conducting a UX audit, you can identify elements of the app that negatively impact conversions and discover solutions to these problems.
-The audit provides data that can inform your product development strategy and helps you avoid errors in the future.
+• Conducting a UX audit can help you identify app elements that negatively impact conversions and discover solutions to these problems.
+The audit provides data that can inform your product development strategy and help you avoid errors in the future.

 • Key elements of a UX audit report include basic information about the app and target audience, methodology used, descriptions of observed problems, recommendations for improvements, and information about problem severity and urgency.